 Employee and employer social security contributions (prispevki za socialno varnost za zaposlene): If a person is an employee (in a dependent job), the base for contributions is the amount of the gross wage, which also includes gross leave pay, fringe benefits and remuneration of expenses related to work above a certain threshold.
 The total rate of contribution for employees amounts to 22.10% and 16.10% for employers.
-There is no upper ceiling.
+There is no upper ceiling but there is a lower celling in amount of minimum wage.
 The contributions for employees are paid as a withholding tax by employers, who deduct them from wages.

 Self-employed social security contributions (prispevki za socialno varnost za samozaposlene): The self-employed are supposed to pay both employee and employer social security contributions at the same rates (22.10% and 16.10%).
-Social security contributions are calculated on the basis of schedule presented in the Table 2.16, which is graduated in relation to self-employed profit (revenue minus expenses) from pre-previous year (i.e. profit reported in last tax return).
+Social security contributions are calculated on the basis of schedule presented in the Table 17, which is graduated in relation to self-employed profit (revenue minus expenses) from pre-previous year (i.e. profit reported in last tax return).
 The base cannot be less than national minimum wage.